 2) PLAN administers the oldest and largest SNPT in New England (aka MARC Trust), and the only one to be recognized by the Social Security Administration in its operations manual.

 3) PLAN offers high-quality, professional fiduciary services, administering the trust accounts of hundreds of people, young and old, with all types of disabilities.

-4) Compassionate, caring and experienced social service support are an integral part of the PLAN service model.
+4) Compassionate, caring and experienced social service support is an integral part of the PLAN service model.

-5) PLAN’s special needs trusts are cost efficient and accessible to people of modest means.
+5) PLAN’s special needs trusts are cost efficient and accessible to people of more modest means.

 6) PLAN is an active member of the National PLAN Alliance (an umbrella of 18+ PLAN affiliates, dedicated to future planning for people with disabilities), and other professional organizations serving people with disabilities and their families.

 4. What does a special needs trust pay for?

 Funds from a SNPT can cover items and services that benefit the trust beneficiary, including necessities not covered by public benefits—such as medical and dental care, utilities, insurance and real estate taxes, transportation, haircuts, clothing, and other necessary items and services.

 Funds also can cover things that enhance the beneficiary’s life—such as companions, education, entertainment and recreational activities, cell phones, internet, computers and tablets, and travel.